MicrosoftLearning/mslearn-openai/Instructions/Exercises/05-generate-images.md

     - The code makes an https request to the endpoint for your service, including the key for your service in the header.
 Both of these values are obtained from the configuration file.
     - The request includes some parameters, including the prompt from on the image should be based, the number of images to generate, and the size of the generated image(s).
     - The response includes a revised prompt that the DALL-E model extrapolated from the user-provided prompt to make it more descriptive, and the URL for the generated image.

+    > **Important**: If you named your deployment anything other than the recommended *dalle3*, you'll need to update the code to use the name of your deployment.

 ### Run the app